 I discovered that I was allergic to metal shortly after getting my lobes pierced when I was 12.
 After wearing my piercing studs for the six week healing period, I was so excited to go out and buy all the new earrings that I could find.
-With my saved Christmas and birthday money in hand, I skipped over to Claire’s, ready to fill my jewelry box with a new pair of earrings for each day of the week.
+With my saved Christmas and birthday money in hand, I skipped over to a popular body jewelry retailer, ready to fill my jewelry box with a new pair of earrings for each day of the week.
 I spent hours pouring over their selection until I had found the perfect pieces, and when I got home, I immediately donned my favorite pair.

 The next day, to my dismay, I awoke to discover that my ears were swollen, red, and had a burning, itchy sensation that would not go away.
 It was then that my mom explained that metal allergies were fairly common on her side of the family, and it simply meant that I was destined to wear expensive jewelry.
 To my 12-year-old ears, all I heard was that I could never afford such jewelry on my babysitting salary.

 Metal allergies affect roughly 10 – 15% of the population.
 It comes about due to a disorder of the immune system.
 When the metallic ions hit your skin, your body sees it as an invading force and attacks.
 Hooray.
 Luckily, the symptoms of a metal allergy can be easily avoided most of the time.
 Here’s what you need to know about your metal allergy and how to purchase jewelry around it.

 Nickel is the most common metal allergy (but not the only one)

 Metal allergies are medically known as contact dermatitis.
 Nickel is the most common allergy, which can cause a problem, since nickel is commonly found in cheaper jewelry, belt buckles, watch straps, coins, and other metal objects.
 (I’m the only one of my friends that I know who has had to throw away a bra because of an adverse reaction to the bra clasps.)